wlvpn/ExampleApp-Windows/README.md

 # VpnSDK .NET Example Application

+This repository is no longer actively maintained.
+For the latest version and updates of the Windows VPN sample app, please refer to our ConsumerVPN-Windows app [https://github.com/wlvpn/ConsumerVPN-Windows].

 ### VpnSDK v2 (Current)

 To get started, checkout the `v2` branch at https://github.com/wlvpn/ExampleApp-Windows/tree/v2 or with the command `git clone -b v2 --single-branch git@github.com:wlvpn/ExampleApp-Windows.git`.